Russian oligarchs' yachts seized in Europe, others harbouring in Maldives

 By Tassilo Hummel and Alasdair Pal

-PARIS, March 2 (Reuters) - France and Germany have seized two superyachts owned by Russian oligarchs, according to French authorities and Forbes magazine, taking concrete steps to hit Russia's super-rich under sweeping sanctions imposed on Moscow over its invasion of Ukraine.
+PARIS, March 2 (Reuters) - France and Germany have seized two superyachts owned by Russian oligarchs, French authorities and Forbes magazine said, hitting Russia's super-rich under sanctions imposed on Moscow over its invasion of Ukraine.

-Meanwhile, at least five superyachts owned by Russian billionaires were anchored or cruising in the Maldives, an Indian Ocean island nation that has no extradition treaty with the United States, ship tracking data showed.
+At least five other superyachts owned by Russian billionaires are anchored or cruising in the Maldives, an Indian Ocean island nation, ship tracking data showed.

-The yachts arrived in the tropical archipelago off the coast of Sri Lanka after the imposition of severe Western sanctions on Russia in response to its devastating invasion of Ukraine.
+The yachts arrived in the Maldives after the West imposed sanctions on Russia.
+Washington, the European Union and others have said they will target oligarchs who have amassed fortunes and political influence under Russian President Vladmir Putin.

-In France, customs seized the 88-metre "Amore Vero" in the French Riviera port of La Ciotat, the finance ministry said, adding that the yacht belongs to a company whose main shareholder is Rosneft ROSN.MM chief Igor Sechin, a close ally of Russian President Vladimir Putin.
+"Thanks to the French customs officers who are enforcing the European Union's sanctions against those close to the Russian government," Finance Minister Bruno Le Maire said on Thursday after French customs seized the 88-metre "Amore Vero" (True Love).

-"Thanks to the French customs officers who are enforcing the European Union's sanctions against those close to the Russian government," Finance Minister Bruno Le Maire tweeted.
+The Amore Vero seized in La Ciotat had arrived there on Jan.
+3 and was due to stay until April 1 for repairs, the French finance ministry said.

-The Amore Vero arrived in La Ciotat on Jan.
-3 and was due to stay there until April 1 for repairs, Le Maire's ministry said, adding that the vessel was subject to the new sanctions.
+As it was subject to the new sanctions, the officers decided to seize it.

-Rosneft, a Russian oil giant, did not immediately respond to a request for comment over the yacht's seizure.
+Rosneft, a Russian oil giant, did not respond to a request for comment over the seizure.

 "The individual you name is not connected with either Kazimo nor the yacht," a representative for Imperial Yachts told Reuters when asked about Sechin.
 The French finance ministry did not immediately return a request for comment.